TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

 ### GL-iNet GoodCloud

 The easiest way to achieve remote connectivity over the 4G or WAN network is via GL-iNet's [GoodCloud](https://www.goodcloud.xyz/#/login)
-Cloud Management Software. *GoodCloud* uses reverse `ssh` to set up a long lasting connection.
+Cloud Management Software. *GoodCloud* uses something similar to reverse `ssh` to set up a long lasting connection.
 The connection is initiated by the router, so as long as the router can connect to the Internet your are okay.
 No hassle with firewalls, dynamic DNS, etc.

 First, enable GoodLife in the admin Web interface on the router.
 Then, create an account on *GoodCloud*, and bind the device